About Us

 • Designing collaborative approaches to research and planning that draw policy lessons from lived expertise through anti-racism, anti-oppression and intersectionality.

-• Ongoing research and planning in the area of housing and homelessness to ensure the human right to housing in Waterloo Region
+• Ongoing planning and service delivery in the area of housing and homelessness prevention prevention to ensure the human right to housing in Waterloo Region

 • Supporting grassroots and small nonprofits through programs at the Civic Hub Waterloo Region such as the Shared Platform charitable partnerships and cross sector collaboration of equity seeking groups.

-• Development of the social enterprise that will ensure trauma informed support and decent compensation for persons from groups that have been traditionally excluded and underserved as authentic knowledge keepers and rights holders.
+• Development of the social enterprise that will ensure trauma informed support and decent compensation for persons from groups that have traditionally had challenges in entering the job market and receiving decent compensation for their work in the community.

 Read the Strategic Plan 2021-2024 (developed in 2021 and revised annually).